memcachier/docs/documentation.md

 It is possible to connect to MemCachier using TLS encrypted sockets.
-While no existing clients support TLS connections natively, we provide a [buildpack](https://github.com/memcachier/memcachier-tls-buildpack) that proxies the connection to MemCachier and wraps it in a TLS connection.
+While no existing clients support TLS connections natively, we provide a [buildpack](https://github.com/memcachier/memcachier-tls-buildpack) for Heroku customers that proxies the connection to MemCachier and wraps it in a TLS connection.
 This can be useful for the extra paranoid among us, or to securely access your cache from outside the datacenter.

 The buildpack installs and sets up [stunnel](https://www.stunnel.org/index.html) on localhost listening